Library user guide#

 gc = SequanaCoverage(filename)

-Select a chromosome (first one) and compute the running median:
+Select a chromosome, compute the running median and z-score:

 chrom = gc[0]